assafelovic/gpt-researcher/README.md

 ## Architecture

 The core idea is to utilize 'planner' and 'execution' agents.
 The planner generates research questions, while the execution agents gather relevant information.
-The planner then aggregates all findings into a comprehensive report.
+The publisher then aggregates all findings into a comprehensive report.

 <div align="center">
 <img align="center" height="600" src="https://github.com/assafelovic/gpt-researcher/assets/13554167/4ac896fd-63ab-4b77-9688-ff62aafcc527">